Generic Name: bosentan (boe SEN tan)

 swelling in your legs or ankles, with or without weight gain;

 pale skin, feeling short of breath, rapid or irregular heart rate, trouble concentrating;

 a light-headed feeling, like you might pass out;

-liver problems--nausea, vomiting, fever, upper stomach pain, tiredness, loss of appetite, dark urine, clay-colored stools, jaundice (yellowing of the skin or eyes); or
+liver problems--nausea, vomiting, fever, upper stomach pain, tiredness, dark urine, jaundice (yellowing of the skin or eyes); or

 new lung problems--anxiety, sweating, pale skin, severe shortness of breath, wheezing, gasping for breath, cough with foamy mucus, chest pain, fast or uneven heart rate.

 flushing (warmth, redness, or tingly feeling);

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 Initial dose: 62.5 mg orally twice a day for 4 weeks